-- the DataFlex® line of Thermal Transfer Overprinters - the 2300 series of high-resolution case printers - the 8510 Thermal Ink Jet printer - the new Videojet 1550 and 1650 small character Continuous Ink Jet printers - the 3130 10-Watt and 3330 30-Watt laser marking systems
+- CO2 and fiber range of laser marking systems - the DataFlex® line of Thermal Transfer Overprinters - the 2300 series of high-resolution case printers - the 8510 Thermal Ink Jet printer - the 1550 and 1650 continuous ink jet printers

 As you add layers to your Code Assurance solution, you gain centralized single-point message creation and the ability to push policy-compliant, quality checked codes out to all your printers.
 You gain the ability to ensure the right codes are going on the right products, reducing risk, rework and recalls while protecting the brand reputation.
 Plus you streamline data management and simplify changeover to drive productivity gains and support your automation goals.